The Fiduciary Advisor Network Welcomes Its Newest Member

 8604 Cliff Cameron Dr. STE 187, Charlotte, NC 28269

-The Fiduciary Advisor Network proudly announces the addition of a distinguished new advisor, David Morgan, of The R.E.A.P.
-Companies.
-This partnership not only strengthens the network's capacity of esteemed advisors, but also promises significant benefits for the Jacksonville community.
+The Fiduciary Advisor Network proudly announces the addition of a distinguished new advisor, Matthew Spangler, President and Portfolio Manager of Signal Research Group.
+This partnership not only strengthens the network's capacity of esteemed advisors, but also promises significant benefits for the Edmond community.

-David H. Morgan is a financial advisor offering holistic wealth management that integrates various aspects of a client's financial life.
-He collaborates with a team of financial, legal, and tax professionals to provide multi-disciplinary solutions.
-With over 25 years of experience, David holds an Honors degree from Indiana University, a Master of Financial Services (MSFS) degree, and the Certified Estate Advisor (CEA) designation, among other certifications.
-As a Registered Investment Advisor, he has a fiduciary duty to provide unbiased advice in the client's best interest.
-David's guiding philosophy, inspired by Dr. W. Frank Harrington, is “to comfort, to strengthen, to guide.”
-Outside of work, he serves as an elder at his church and enjoys exercising, spending time with his family, and following the St. Louis Cardinals and Indiana University basketball teams.
-To learn more, or to contact David, visit his FFE profile here.
+Matt graduated from Oklahoma Baptist University with a BBA in management.
+He has been in the financial services industry since 1999.
+For over 10 years he was a financial advisor for John Hancock where he provided investment, insurance and financial planning advice to retail clients.
+Since 2010, Matt has focused on active money management, utilizing tactical trading strategies.
+He currently serves as President and Portfolio Manager and oversees the daily execution of SRG’s fixed income models for clients and institutions.
+Matt also serves on the Board of Directors for the National Association of Active Investment Managers.
+He and his wife, Jamie, reside in Edmond, OK with their four wonderful children and are members of NW Church.
+To learn more, or to contact Matt, visit his FFE profile here.

 The Fiduciary Advisor Network stands as a beacon of trust and reliability for financial advisors.
 With a focus on integrity, professionalism, and client-centric service, the network empowers advisors to achieve their full potential while upholding the highest standards of fiduciary responsibility.